impactoss/impactoss-admin-quick-start-guide/README.md

 ---

 This guide is aimed at **admin users only** that are tasked with editing the content or overseeing content editing.
-It complements the full **[IMPACT OSS User Manual](https://user-manual.impactoss.org)** that describes the application in more detail and also includes guidance for public audiences (also see [Types of users](/info/usertypes.md)).
+It complements the full **[IMPACT OSS User Manual](https://user-manual.impactoss.org)** that describes the application in more detail and also includes guidance for public audiences (also see [User roles](/info/userroles.md)).

 > This guide is largely based on the simple "Rights only" demo configuration that can be found here [demo-rights.impactoss.org](https://demo-rights.impactoss.org)